 Education being the corner stone in nation building, J&K Bank has given top priority to promotion of education under its CSR programme.
 A considerable portion of CSR funding was spent in the field of education.
 The University of Jammu was provided with the electric vehicle for specially-abled students.
 J&K Bank also contributed to the STUDENT'S WELFARE FUND to be utilized for poor children, finding difficult to get the admission despite being meritorious.
 The bank also provided for renovation of Rotary Inner Wheel School run by Deepak Goswami, a specially-abled artist.
 Besides Omni Van was provided to IIT Jammu, and a gate antenna was installed at Central University Jammu.
 In order to provide round the clock electrification to the NIT Srinagar, 60 UPS were provided to the institute for benefit of the students pursuing technical education there.
-Besides, 50 steel benches and and also undertaking cleanliness drives across the state.
-Under the premise of "Environment Excellence Programme", the bank has been maintaining thirteen (13) parks/walkways across the state, thereby helping the cause of environmental protection.
+Besides, 50 steel benches bicycles were provided to the Kashmir University and library of GCW Parade was fully automated by the bank.